StrawberryFields0/NETWORK-AUTO/README.md

 # NETWORK-AUTO
-This is my scripts from the david bombal netwrok autmation course
+These are my scripts from the david bombal network automation course